Truth Behind 72 Sold Lawsuits: Is There Really A Case Going On

 At first, 72 Sold launches an ad campaign claiming that they can sell houses in no more than eight days.
 Then again, some of the homeowners have come out to say that this has not necessarily been the case.

-It is asserted in the lawsuit that the company’s propaganda is deceptive as a result of the fact that there is no promise that all the homes will be sold within the agreed time.
+The lawsuit asserts that the company’s propaganda is deceptive because there is no promise that all the homes will be sold within the agreed time.

 2. Deceptive Practices:

-People selling their homes have reported that they have come across costs and fees that are not expected and that they were not clearly disclosed at the beginning.
+People selling their homes have reported encountering unexpected costs and fees that were not clearly disclosed at the outset.

-In the lawsuit, it is claimed that such deceptive conduct is asserted and the financial losses due to such practices for both buyers and sellers are expected.
+In the lawsuit, it is claimed that such deceptive conduct occurred, and financial losses due to these practices are expected for both buyers and sellers.

 3. Lack of Disclosure: